There is a reason I have part of my portfolio invested in small companies. Many reasons, actually; allow me to share a few of them with you.

 Some are obvious.
 Intuitively, we know that if we're going to be fortunate enough to achieve Wal-Mart-type

 But let's consider some less obvious reasons why we should all try to "think small."

 Wrong price tag

 When Tom Gardner first recommended Middleby for his Motley Fool Hidden Gems newsletter in November 2003, he felt the market was severely mispricing the stock by not recognizing the value of the company after CEO Selim Bassoul streamlined the business to focus solely on ovens.
-Tom was right, and the stock price has more than quadrupled since.
+Tom was right, and the stock price is up more than 450% since.

 Be the cream

 The next reason to like small caps dovetails nicely with the point above.
 We've seen why small companies are more likely to be mispriced than large ones.
 But mispricing goes in both directions, meaning a small-cap stock could be wildly undervalued or overvalued.
 You need to be able to separate the winners from the losers.